frederic-perez/AmE-dictionary/data/dictionary.md

 __verberize__
 __verbiage__ _n_ :two::hammer:
 __verboten__ _adj_ Not allowed.
+__verbum sap__ A shortening of the Latin phrase _verbum sapienti sat est_, literally, "a word to the wise (is sufficient)," meaning a wise or prudent person does not or should not require any further explanation.
+Typically used to emphasize the advice implied by one's statement. _Repeating the same weak, debunked arguments won't make them true, you know.
+Verbum sap._
 __verdant__ _Verdant hills._
 __verdict__ _n_ :three::hammer::pencil2:
 __verge (up)on something__ _idiom_ :two: To be almost identical to something; to be similar to or almost the same as something.
 (Upon is formal and less commonly used than on.) _Your actions verge upon mutiny.
 What you said verges on an insult._